4L13N-786/terminal-portfolio/README.md

 # TERMINAL PORTFOLIO WEBSITE

-A interactive terminal-style portfolio website built with HTML, CSS, and JavaScript.
+A interactive terminal-style portfolio website built with HTML, CSS and JavaScript.

 ## FEATURES